mickolaine/mosstack/README.md

-# PyAstroStack
+# Mosstack
-## an open source stacking software for astronomical images
+## Mikko's Open Source Stacker for astronomical images

-PyAstroStack is an open source registering and stacking software for astronomical images.
+Mosstack is an open source registering and stacking software for astronomical images.
 Original (and current) design is made for photos taken with DSLR camera.

-Version 0.4.0 finally brings GUI, but that still needs a lot of work.
-I still consider command line interface more useful.
+Version 0.5 finally brings multithreading to GUI.
+Other than that, the features are still quite limited

 Full list of working features: